 Pediatric Hospitalist

-Dr. McBride once skippered a 50-foot sailboat in the Caribbean while seeking harbor from a hurricane.
+Dr. King once skippered a 50-foot sailboat in the Caribbean while seeking harbor from a hurricane.
 She also takes great pride in being handy around the house, from plumbing to sanding (and more!), she loves a good project.

 Thinking about applying to medical school?
 Discover what high school students need to know about obtaining a career in medicine.